amalrkrishna/subway_time_prediction/README.md

     d.    **Dropout** – 0.5
     e.    **Validation Split** – 0.2
     f.    **epochs** – 100
-    g.    **Batch Size**– 100
+    g.    **Batch Size** – 100
     Keras library is used to build the model.
 Keras is an open source neural network library written in Python.
 It is capable of running on top of TensorFlow, Microsoft Cognitive Toolkit, or Theano.
 ![alt text](https://github.com/amalrkrishna/subway_time_prediction/blob/master/images/Models.png)

 4. **XGBoost Regressor** - XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
 It implements machine learning algorithms under the Gradient Boosting framework.
 XGBoost provides a parallel tree boosting (also known as GBDT, GBM) that solve many data science problems in a fast and accurate way.
-The following parameters are passed on to the mode –
+The following parameters are passed on to the model –
     a.    **n estimators** – 100 (number of trees)
     b.    **Learning rate** – 0.05 (step size shrinkage used in update to prevent overfitting)
     c.    **Max depth** – 6 (maximum depth of a tree)